 Can students who are homeschooled take the HiSET test to be eligible for college?

 Homeschooled students who are under 18 and who have passed the HiSET Practice Tests and who wish to take the HiSET Test should view the requirements on the HiSET website to apply for HiSET testing.
 Separate forms are required for homeschooled students.

 How long does it take to get the results after a person takes the HiSET Tests?

 It should take approximately two weeks for students to see test results.

 IMPORTANT NOTE: New Hampshire Certificate of High School Equivalency cannot be obtained via the Internet or through correspondence programs.
 All testing must be taken in person at an approved HiSET Testing Center.

-2019 Paper-Based HiSET™ Exam Schedule
+Fall 2019 Paper-Based HiSET™ Exam Schedule

 Preparation Class: Open House/Registration, September 16, 2019.
 Classes meet on Monday and Wednesday, 6:00-8:30 pm, beginning September 18, 2019.
 Admission is ongoing.